Sensirion/arduino-upt-i2c-auto-detection/README.md

 ### Sensor Oddities
 - SGP41.
 The SGP41 arduino I2C driver returns raw VOC and NOX values, as opposed to the SEN5X sensors, which internally feed the raw values through Sensirions gas index algorithm and returns a gas index in the range of [0, 500].
 - STC3X.
 The STC3X requires a conditioning phase of up to 10 seconds (this library considers 8 sufficient), during which the value of the datapoints will be UNDEFINED/0.
+- SVM40.
+The SVM40 Evaluation Kit Board is deprecated and **not** supported by sensor autodetection.

 ## Getting Started